codedeviate/nrun/README.md

 Please note that not all of these commands are supported by nrun.
 This is because nrun is not a replacement for npm.
 It is a tool to make it easier to run scripts in your project.

-One major difference is that nrun requires there to be a package.json present in the project.
-This is because nrun uses the package.json file to find the scripts to run.
-Fallback to npm will not work if there is no package.json file.
+Since nrun uses flags to specify the project and the script to run it is not possible to use flags such as the -h flag to get help for the npm commands.